-- ☐ Larger than forecast council borrowing in 2022 and 2023 as some councils have bought forward Three Water capex ahead of the proposed transition to WSEs. - Awaiting further details on the National led Coalition Government proposed Water council-controlled organisation ("CCO") model. - ☐ Legislation proposed to create a "Financially Independent" Water CCO for Auckland - > No financial support permitted under legislation from Auckland Council - No Central Government guarantee - Appointment of Crown Observer - Previous Labour Government Cabinet Papers (released 30 June 2021) suggested the previously proposed WSEs would have a wide range of potential debt funding solutions: - > an equivalent of LGFA for the WSEs; - domestic retail and wholesale capital markets; and - > offshore capital markets. - ☐ Since 2021, five non-water CCOs have been approved as members of LGFA by the LGFA Board. - ☐ LGFA will consider lending to Water CCOs when more information becomes available. - Average term of council long term loans from LGFA is 3.94 years (April 2028) at 31 May 2024. - ☐ Council borrowing forecast and LGFA bond issuance forecast outlined in LGFA's draft Statement of Intent assumes a business-as-usual basis with no adjustment for Water Reform.
+Larger than forecast council borrowing in 2022 and 2023 as some councils bought forward Three Water capex ahead of the proposed transition to WSEs.
+Awaiting further details on the National led Coalition Government proposed Water council-controlled organisation ("CCO") model.
+Legislation proposed to create a "Financially Independent" Water CCO for Auckland ➢ No financial support permitted under legislation from Auckland Council ➢ No Central Government guarantee ➢ Appointment of Crown Observer Previous Labour Government Cabinet Papers (released 30 June 2021) suggested the previously proposed WSEs would have a wide range of potential debrinding solutions: > an equivalent of LGFA for the WSEs; > domestic retail and wholesale capital markets; and > offshore capital markets.
+Since 2021, five non-water CCOs have been approved as members of LGFA by the LGFA Board.
+LGFA will consider lending to Water CCOs if they meet criteria for CCO lending.
+Average term of council long term loans from LGFA is 3.94 years (April 2028) at 31 May 2024.
+Council borrowing forecast and LGFA bond issuance forecast outlined in LGFA's Statement of Intent based upon councils Long Term Plans but assumes no lending to Watercare.